 - The family-friendly policies introduced by Nordic countries over the past 50 years, and associated increases in female employment, have boosted growth in GDP per capita by between 10 – 20 per cent.

-UNICEF advocates for an increase in the provision of adequate parental leave, paid breastfeeding breaks, affordable, accessible, quality childcare, and child support grants by governments and businesses.
+UNICEF advocates for an increase in the provision of adequate parental leave, paid breastfeeding breaks, affordable, accessible, quality childcare, and child support benefits by governments and businesses.

 UNICEF’s family-friendly policies agenda aims to create the following shifts: